pawankkamboj/kubernetes-ansible/README.md

 # HA-kubernetes-ansible
-Ansible module to create a Highly Available kubernetes cluster using latest release 1.4.x on Bare metal system(CentOS-7.x).
+Ansible playbook to create a Highly Available kubernetes cluster using latest release 1.4.x on Bare metal system(CentOS-7.x).
-Ansible version "2.1.2" is require to use this module.
+Ansible version "2.1.2" is require to use this playbook.

-There are 8 roles define in this ansible module.
+There are 8 roles define in this ansible playbook.
 - addon - to create addon service, kube-proxy, kube-dns, kube-dashboard, weavnet, weavescope-ui and cluster-monitoring using heapster and grafana/infuxdb
 - docker - install latest docker release on all cluster nodes
 - etcd - setup etcd cluster